z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 `'Name <username@example.com>'`

-If this parameter is not set, then email alerts are disabled.
+If this parameter is not set, then email alerts are deactivated.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|